Magalir Mattum (1994 film): Reception

 On 25 February 1994, Malini Mannath of The Indian Express called the film "a welcome breath of fresh air".
 She went on to praise Nassar's performance, saying that "his expressions are a treat to watch [...] he can do comedy too with ease".
 She also praised the performances of Revathi and Rohini and complimented Urvashi "with her sense of comedy who come out the best the humour and punchlines coming naturally".
 On 12 March, K. Vijiyan of the New Straits Times praised Haasan and Mohan's writing, the performances of the lead actors, and concluded, "Ladies, Kamalhassan has made this movie just for you.
 Make that man in your life take you away for this one and he will probably also enjoy it too."

-On 13 March, R.P.R. of Kalki appreciated the film for Mohan's writing, Urvashi's performance and Ilaiyaraaja's music, but felt the post-interval scenes were unnecessarily stretched, and criticised Haasan for overacting.
+On 13 March, R. P. R. of Kalki appreciated the film for Mohan's writing, Urvashi's performance and Ilaiyaraaja's music, but felt the post-interval scenes were unnecessarily stretched, and criticised Haasan for overacting.
 The review board of the magazine Ananda Vikatan said the filmmakers must be appreciated for presenting a high-class comedy entertainer without any vulgarity or double entendre dialogues and becoming a benchmark for humour.
 They said that among the three female leads, Urvashi had lived through the character of a Brahmin woman and made them laugh throughout the film.
 The review board praised the cinematography and wrote that the filmmakers certainly moved a few steps ahead in their effort to present a neat and entertaining comedy film, and gave Magalir Mattum a rating of 44 marks out of 100.

 Other versions

 Magalir Mattum was dubbed in Malayalam as Ladies Only, and in Telugu as Adavallaku Matrame.
+Telugu dubbed version was released by actor Murali Mohan under his company Jayabheri Arts.
 The film was remade in Hindi as Ladies Only by Dinesh Shailendra.
 Seema Biswas, Shilpa Shirodkar and Heera Rajagopal were cast as the female leads and Randhir Kapoor was selected to reprise Nassar's character.
 Haasan produced the film and appeared as the corpse.
 Though the film was completed by 1997, it failed to have a theatrical release.